sjvermeu/sjvermeu.github.io/content/2021/08/component-view-of-infrastructure.md

 * On the hardware level, we have four physical servers (named sppc01 to sppc04).
   These servers are of a particular brand and have 32 Gb of memory each (which isn't a lot, the cluster is rather small).
-* As hypervisor, KVM is used.
-This is a popular open source hypervisor.
+* KVM is used as hypervisor.
 The hypervisor combines the four physical servers in a single cluster.
 * KVM then provides eight virtual systems (named svpc01 to svpc08) from the cluster.
 The first three are used for the Kubernetes control plane, the others are the worker nodes.
-Note that it is recommended to have the nodes of the control plane be on different physical machines so that a disruption of one physical machine doesn't jeopardize the cluster availability.
-This can be configured on the hypervisor, but is not in scope of this article.
+Note that it is recommended to have the nodes of the control plane be on different physical machines so that a failure on one physical machine doesn't jeopardize the cluster availability.
+This can be configured on the hypervisor, but is not in the scope of this article.
-* The physical servers use a hardened Gentoo Linux operating system using the musl C library, whereas the virtual servers use a regular Gentoo Linux installation as operating system.
+* The physical servers use a hardened Gentoo Linux operating system using the musl C library, whereas the virtual servers use a regular Gentoo Linux installation as their operating system.
 * The orchestration layer is Kubernetes itself, using the CRI-O container runtime as sort-of middleware.
 * The applications depicted are those of the Kubernetes ecosystem, with the main control plane applications and worker node applications listed.

-If we were to host an application inside the kubernetes cluster, it would be deployed on the worker nodes.
+If we were to host an application inside the Kubernetes cluster, it would be deployed on the worker nodes.
 The logical design of a Kubernetes cluster is not something to be represented in a component view (that's more for the location view, as there we will talk about the topology of services).

-With such component views, we can have some insights in the costs.
-Of course, this is just a simple Kubernetes cluster, and built with pure open source software, so the costs are going to be on the hardware side (and the resources they consume), but in larger enterprises the hypervisor is often a commercially backed one like Hyper-V (Microsoft) and vSphere (VMware), which have their specific licensing terms (which could be the number of machines, or even CPUs).
-Also enterprises often use a commercially backed Kubernetes, like Rancher or OpenShift (Red Hat, part of IBM), which often have per-node licensing terms.
+With such component views, we can have some insights into the costs.
+Of course, this is just a simple Kubernetes cluster, and built with pure open-source software, so the costs are going to be on the hardware side (and the resources they consume).
+In larger enterprises however, the hypervisor is often a commercially backed one like Hyper-V (Microsoft) and vSphere (VMware), which have their specific licensing terms (which could be the number of machines or even CPUs).
+Also, enterprises often use a commercially backed Kubernetes, like Rancher or OpenShift (Red Hat, part of IBM), which often have per-node licensing terms.

 **Component views are just the beginning**

 When I use a component view as a means to explain what infrastructure is about, it is merely the beginning.
-It basically provides a layered view, which most people can easily relate to.
+It provides a rudimentary layered view, which most people can easily relate to.
 Content-wise, it is reasonably understandable (or easy enough to explain) for people that aren't IT savvy, and is something that you can easily find a lot of material for online.

-If we delve into the process part of infrastructure, then it becomes more challenging to keep the readers / listeners with you.
-Processes can (will) often be very abstract, and going into the details of each process is a lengthy endavour.
+If we delve into the process part of infrastructure, then it becomes more challenging to keep the readers/listeners with you.
+Processes can (will) often be very abstract, and going into the details of each process is a lengthy endeavor.
 I'll cover that in a later post.

 **Feedback?
 Comments?**

-I've dropped Disqus from my blog site, mainly for concerns on my visitor's security, as well as the advertisements listed.
-I want my blog to be simple and straightforward, so I decided to not have any other third party services with it (not even analytics).
+I've dropped Disqus from my blog site, mainly for concerns about my visitor's security, as well as the advertisements that it embedded.
+I want my blog to be simple and straightforward, so I decided to not have any other third-party services with it for now.

 So, if you have feedback or comments, don't hesitate to [drop me an email](mailto:sven.vermeulen@siphos.be).